Program Testimonials

 Land to Learn’s SproutEd program has taught our students a love and excitement for gardening, fresh produce and our environment.
 The students look forward to working with Gardener Mara and are so excited to share what they’ve learned.
 JFK’s goals this year are to engage students in meaningful learning that is relevant to them; to give every student the opportunity and authority to drive and shape their own learning; and to strengthen family and community relationships.
 Gardener Mara has become such a valuable member of our community and the SproutEd program is helping us meet all three of these goals.
 We love SproutEd and feel so lucky to have this partnership in place!

--Melissa Jamieson, Principal at John F. Kennedy Elementary, Kingston
+- Melissa Jamieson, Principal, John F. Kennedy Elementary, Kingston

 Having the Land to Learn SproutEd Program incorporated into our classroom has been an amazing experience, for not only myself as an educator, but for the students.
 The curriculum they provide is enriched and a great extension to the one within the classroom.
 After learning about plant life cycles in the classroom they are able to witness it in the garden and experience the process.
 The students are able to make connections between the classroom and the world.
 They have learned about communities working together to source food from the land.
 It has broadened the students vocabulary and experiences with the environment and food.
 The hands-on experience is something many students may not have had the opportunity for if not for this program.
 Ms. Nicole has been a wonderful asset with her positive and warm demeanor.
 She has created a respectful and open relationship with the students.
 Each year the students look forward to working with Ms. Nicole and the garden!